IlanMoyal/moyal.js.test/build.instructions.md

-//run

-node build/build.js
+From the root of the project run

-// Install dependencies (only once): npm install
+1. To build Install dependencies (only once): npm install

 // Build the package: